raquo/Laminar/website/docs/documentation.md

 )
 ```

 `onClick --> clickBus.writer` works exactly the same as the previous example, except that `clickBus.writer` is now the Observer that we send the events to.
-For convenience, the `-->` method will also accept the event bus itself: `div(onClick --> clickBus, ...)` woudl have exactly the same effect.
+For convenience, the `-->` method will also accept the event bus itself: `div(onClick --> clickBus, ...)` would have exactly the same effect.

 What's new here is how we subscribe `coordinateObserver` to `onClick` events.
 As we established, we first send onClick events to `clickBus`.
 Then we have a `coordinateStream` that maps every click event from `clickBus` to its `screenX` coordinate.